MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdateDeployment.md

 ```

 ## DESCRIPTION
-The **Set-CMSoftwareUpdateDeployment** cmdlet modifies a deployment of software updates in Microsoft System Center Configuration Manager.
+The **Set-CMSoftwareUpdateDeployment** cmdlet modifies a deployment of software updates in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.